alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 # OpenWebNet (BTicino/Legrand) Binding

-This new binding integrates BTicino / Legrand MyHOME(r) BUS & ZigBee wireless (MyHOME_Play) devices using the **[OpenWebNet](https://en.wikipedia.org/wiki/OpenWebNet) protocol**.
+This binding integrates BTicino / Legrand MyHOME(r) BUS & ZigBee wireless (MyHOME_Play) devices using the **[OpenWebNet](https://en.wikipedia.org/wiki/OpenWebNet) protocol**.
+It supports:

-It is the first known binding for openHAB 2 that **supports *both* wired BUS/SCS** as well as **wireless setups**, all in the same biding.
-The two networks can be configured simultaneously.
+- *both* wired BUS/SCS (MyHOME) and wireless setups (MyHOME ZigBee) in the same biding; the two networks can be configured simultaneously
-It's also the first OpenWebNet binding with support for discovery of BUS/SCS IP gateways and devices.
+- discovery of BUS/SCS IP gateways and ZigBee USB gateways and devices
-Commands from openHAB and feedback (events) from BUS/SCS and wireless network are supported.
+- commands from openHAB and feedback (events) from BUS/SCS and wireless network
-Support for both numeric (`12345`) and alpha-numeric (`abcde` - HMAC authentication) gateway passwords is included.
+- numeric (`12345`) and alpha-numeric (`abcde` - HMAC authentication) gateway passwords

+NOTE
+The new BTicino Living Now wireless system is not supported as it does not use the OpenWebNet protocol

 ## Prerequisites